pythonasset/FMECA/QUICK_START.md

 streamlit run rcm_fmeca_app.py
 ```

-The application will open automatically in your browser at `http://localhost:8502`
+The application will open automatically in your browser at `http://localhost:8501`

+### Step 3: Register the Software (2 minutes, one-time)

+On first launch, you'll see the registration form:

+1. Enter your organization details (required fields marked with *)
+2. Click "✅ Register Application"
+3. Registration is saved to `.registration` file

+### Step 4: Log In (1 minute)

+After registration, you need to log in:

+**Use the default administrator account:**
+- Username: `admin`
+- Password: `odyssey`

+Or register a new user account:
+1. Click "📝 Register New User" tab
+2. Fill in username, full name, position, and password
+3. Return to Login tab and sign in
+4. **Note**: New users start as "User" type (full RCM access, no Administration)

-### Step 3: Try the Example (Optional)
+### Step 5: Try the Example (Optional)

 1. Click "Stage 4: Reports & Export" in the sidebar
 2. Navigate to "Export Data" tab